 - Reside at your present address at least 30 days before an election

-- Not be in jail or on parole for a felony conviction
+- Not be in prison for a felony conviction;

 - Not claim the right to vote elsewhere